Streampunk/sevruga/README.md

     brew install librsvg
     ```

-    If, after installing LibRSVG through homebrew you are experiencing issues installing this module, try manually exporting the package config with this command:
+    If, after installing LibRSVG through homebrew you are experiencing not found issues when installing this module, try manually exporting the package config path for any not found package with a command like this:

     ```bash
-    export PKG_CONFIG_PATH=/opt/X11/lib/pkgconfig
+    export PKG_CONFIG_PATH=/usr/local/opt/zlib/lib/pkgconfig
     ```

     Then try reinstalling this module.
-For further information, [see this thread](https://github.com/Homebrew/homebrew/issues/14123).

 - Windows: